Abdullah438/expressjs_api_local_database/Readme.md

 ### It's totally up to you what data structure you want to use, you have to decide on post requests for both user and post

-### When you decide to change structure, simply delete /json that will be created once you start thr server
+### When you decide to change structure, simply delete /json that will be created once you start the server

 >Just run 'npm run dev' and enjoy